unexpectedjs/metalsmith-unexpected-markdown/README.md

 * _unexpected_: (Optional) instead of letting the plugin require unexpected, you can pass an instance.
-* _testFile_: (Optional) if you specify a path for a test file, a test file will be generated containing evaluations of all the examples in the markdown files.
 * _updateExamples_: (Optional) setting this option to true, updates the expected output in all the markdown files.
 This is useful when you do a lot of validation on the error output of examples.